Have a question about STIP?

-What happens if I can not complete the entire duration of the internship program?
+What if I am unable to complete the program?

-If, for any reason whatever it may be, a STIP participant quits the program without completion of the internship period,no experience or training certificates are issued to them.
+If, for any reason whatever it may be, you have to quit the program without completion of the internship period, no experience or training certificates will be issued.

 In what circumstances can my internship be terminated?

 Interns get regular feedback on performance - good and bad.
 If an intern continuously underperforms and / or is unable to meet deadlines, he / she is issued a warning.
 Inability to improve performance subsequent to the warning can result in termination.
 The contract may also be terminated if the intern is guilty of misconduct, harassment, bullying, any kind of discrimination or is generally in breach of the internship contract.

 The first few days of STIP are crucial to performing well during the rest of the period.
 Therefore, those who do not available during any of the first 2 weeks are dropped from the program.

 My exams fall between the STIP session.
-Do I get days off?
+Do I get some days off?

 3 days' leave during STIP's Summer Session but not within the first 2 weeks

 10 days' leave during STIP's Regular Sessions but not within the first one month